-With a total move time of 600ms, we could use Ta = 200ms, Ts = 200ms and Td = 200ms.
 We are free to use any values we like but choosing values that make the maths easier is always a good point to start.
 By setting the Accel and Decel times to be the same value usually simplifies the calculations.

-So using the information we have been given together with the assumptions we have made enables us to calculate the missing information.
+Using the information we have been given together with the assumptions we have made enables us to calculate the missing information.

-Consider the shape of the velocity time graph, to find the missing information we need to know the equation for the area of this trapezoidal shape.
+Consider the general shape of the velocity time graph, to find any missing information (such as the slew speed for our move) we can use the general equation for the area of this trapezoidal shape...

-$$A = \frac{1}{2} (a + b) x c$$
+$$A = \frac{1}{2}(a+b) \cdot c$$

-where A is the area or distance traveled, a is the Slew speed time (Ts) and b is the total move time T.
+...where A is the area (or distance traveled), a is the Slew speed time (Ts), b is the total move time T and c is the speed (Sp)